bids-standard/bids-extensions/docs/schema.md

 # Extending the Schema and Validator

 Past BIDS Extension Proposals (BEPs) have required extending the specification itself as well as the BIDS Validator.
-After rendering the BEP into markdown it was incubent on the BEP leads or maintainers to then update the Validator with rules and logic to handle the new BEP.
+After rendering the BEP into markdown it was incumbent on the BEP leads or maintainers to then update the Validator with rules and logic to handle the new BEP.
-This double entry is a by product of the fact that the Validator was built in javascript to run both locally and from within the browser to validate BIDS data.
+This double entry is a byproduct of the fact that the Validator was built in javascript to run both locally and from within the browser to validate BIDS data.

 Efforts have been made to eliminate needing to implement a BEP in both a mark-up langugage and